cmnemoi/eMush/README.md

   - Swagger API documentation : http://localhost:8080/swagger/
   - eMush front end : http://localhost

-(If not, run `make docker-start` to be sure that all containers are running)

 Use the following credentials to login (all users - named by eMush characters - have the same password):
 ```
 username : andie